UK's Prince Harry speaks at JP Morgan event in Miami: royal source

 A Buckingham Palace spokeswoman had no immediate comment.

-JP Morgan did not immediately respond to requests for comment.
+A spokesman for JP Morgan declined to comment.

 The couple’s attendance at the event comes a month after they announced they would be stepping down from royal duties and spending more time in North America.